Rehoboth Beach, Delaware: 21st century

 The restaurant scene in Rehoboth Beach was traditionally centered in the downtown area, which remains competitive.
 In the 21st century, a restaurant scene has begun to develop along the Delaware Route 1 corridor, where parking is more available and accessible.

 In 2011, the city passed a smoking ban covering parks and playgrounds, but sparing the beach and boardwalk.
 The smoking ban was extended to the beach, boardwalk, and adjacent public areas in 2014.
 In 2017, the city implemented a ban on tents, canopies, and large umbrellas on the beach, the first such ban in Delaware.

+March 2024 parking and permit fees were raised to address budget concerns and rising costs.
+Metered parking is now $4 per hour.

+In May 2025, a curfew was implemented for individuals under 18, restricting them from public places between 11 p.m. and 5 a.m. unless with a parent or guardian.
+This measure aims to address issues involving large groups of minors late at night.